-Once you try this brined turkey, you’ll agree that nothing does a better job of roasting meats than the EGG.
-The turkey has a subtle smoky flavor and is moist and succulent, but if you prefer a bolder smoky flavor, add more smoking wood chips in increments during cooking.
-This turkey would be great for holidays, and you can use the leftovers to make wonderful sandwiches.
+Once you try brined turkey on the EGG, you’ll agree that nothing does a better job of roasting meats.
+The turkey has a subtle smoky flavor and is moist and succulent, but if you prefer a bolder smoky flavor, add more hickory or pecan smoking wood chips in increments during cooking.
+This turkey is great for holiday meals, and you can use the leftovers to make wonderful sandwiches or meat pies.
 Recipe courtesy of Kevin Rathbun.

-Soak 4 cups of hickory chips in water in a medium bowl for 1 hour.
+Soak 2 cups of hickory or pecan chips in water for 1 hour.

-Remove the turkey from the brine, rinse well to remove the brining liquid, and pat dry with paper towels.
+Remove the turkey from the brine, rinse well to remove the brining liquid and pat dry with paper towels.
 Discard the brining liquid and solids.
-Stuff the turkey with the lemon quarters, the remaining halved garlic head and onion, thyme, sage, and potatoes.
+Stuff the turkey with the remaining lemon and onion quarters, the remaining halved garlic head, thyme, sage, and 1 cup potatoes.
 Brush the turkey with olive oil and season with pepper and garlic powder.

 Remove the turkey from the EGG and let rest for 15 to 20 minutes.
 Carve and serve immediately.